-All vacancies must be adequately publicized within the school system so that employees will be informed of opportunities for promotion or transfer to new jobs.
+All vacancies must be adequately publicized within the school system so that employees will be informed of opportunities for promotion or transfer to new jobs; however, the superintendent or designee may forgo publicizing a vacancy if the position will be filled through a lateral assignment, reassignment, or promotion of a current employee or if exigent circumstances necessitate that the position be filled immediately.
 Vacancies also may be publicized externally to attract qualified applicants.